 A biliary obstruction is a blockage of the bile ducts.
-The bile ducts carry bile from the liver and gallbladder through the pancreas to the small intestine (the duodenum).
+The bile ducts carry bile from the liver and gallbladder through the pancreas to the duodenum, which is a part of the small intestine.
 Bile is a dark-green or yellowish-brown fluid secreted by the liver to digest fats.
-Much of the bile is released directly into the small intestine, but what remains is stored in the gallbladder.
+Much of the bile is released directly into the small intestine, and what remains is stored in the gallbladder.

-Intrahepatic ducts are a system of smaller tubes that collect and transport bile to the extrahepatic ducts.
+Intrahepatic ducts are a system of smaller tubes within the liver that collect and transport bile to the extrahepatic ducts.
 The extrahepatic ducts begin as two parts, one on the right of the liver and the other on the left.
 As they descend from the liver, they unite to form the common hepatic duct.
 This runs directly toward the small intestine.

 A biliary obstruction may be caused by a number of factors involving the:

-- inflammation of bile ducts
+- inflammation of the bile ducts

 - enlarged lymph nodes

-- tumors of bile ducts
+- tumors of the bile ducts

-- tumors of pancreas
+- tumors of the pancreas

 - infections, including hepatitis

-- liver cirrhosis (liver scarring, severe liver damage)
+- severe liver damage

 The risk factors for biliary obstruction usually depend on the cause of the obstruction.
 The majority of the cases are a result of gallstones, making women more vulnerable to developing a biliary obstruction.
 Other risk factors include: